 National Institute for Health and Care Excellence (NICE) guideline: Twin and triplet pregnancy https://www.nice.org.uk/guidance/ng137/informationforpublic

 RCOG Green-top Guideline Management of Monochorionic Twin Pregnancy https://www.rcog.org.uk/en/guidelines-research-services/guidelines/gtg51/

 If you are asked to make a choice, you may have lots of questions that you want to ask.
 You may also want to talk over your options with your family or friends.
 It can help to write a list of the questions you want answered and take it to your appointment.

 To begin with, try to make sure you get the answers to 3 key questions, if you are asked to make a choice about your healthcare:

 - What are the pros and cons of each option for me?

 - How do I get support to help me make a decision that is right for me?

 *Ask 3 Questions is based on Shepherd et al. Three questions that patients can ask to improve the quality of information physicians give about treatment options: A cross-over trial.
 Patient Education and Counselling, 2011;84:379-85

 Sources and acknowledgements

-This leaflet was reviewed before publication by women attending clinics in Birmingham, Liverpool and Newcastle Upon Tyne, by the RCOG Women’s Network and by the RCOG Women’s Voices Involvement Panel.
+Before publication this information was reviewed by the public and by representatives from the RCOG Women’s Network and the RCOG Women’s Voices Involvement Panel.